kevin0120/mix/plugins/inputs/iptables/README.md

 Before using this plugin **you must ensure that the rules you want to monitor are named with a unique comment**.
 Comments are added using the `-m comment --comment "my comment"` iptables options.

 The iptables command requires CAP_NET_ADMIN and CAP_NET_RAW capabilities.
-You have several options to grant telegraf to run iptables:
+You have several options to grant rush to run iptables:

-* Run telegraf as root.
+* Run rush as root.
 This is strongly discouraged.
-* Configure systemd to run telegraf with CAP_NET_ADMIN and CAP_NET_RAW.
+* Configure systemd to run rush with CAP_NET_ADMIN and CAP_NET_RAW.
 This is the simplest and recommended option.
-* Configure sudo to grant telegraf to run iptables.
+* Configure sudo to grant rush to run iptables.
 This is the most restrictive option, but require sudo setup.

 ### Using systemd capabilities

-You may run `systemctl edit telegraf.service` and add the following:
+You may run `systemctl edit rush.service` and add the following:

 ```
 [Service]